 Leadership, Advocacy and Service: The Voices of SAAC

 The student-athletes who will represent Arizona Athletics on the Student-Athlete Advisory Committee in 2020-21 tell you their own stories of why they serve and the mission of this important organization.
-Merle Weidt of Arizona Volleyball serves as Co-Chair of the Health and Wellness Sub-Committee after transferring to Arizona from Rutgers.
+Eric Correa serves as Co-Chair of the Diversity and Inclusion Sub-Committee as a junior member of the the Diving team.

 SAAC EXECUTIVE BOARD